myriadsocial/myriad-docs/maintain/run-your-own-server-guide/introduction.md

 ```bash
 ./.maintain/deployment/init-webserver.sh
 ```
-> Trouble shooting
-> if there is an error when initializing webserver, do this:
+> If there is an error when initializing webserver, do this:
 >- Delete webserver folder
 >```bash
 >rm -rf ./.local/certbot ./.local/nginx